bump-sh/docs/src/_help/mcp-servers/write-your-first-flower-workflow.md

 ### Authenticate with protected APIs

-It's not the case in our example, but if the API you're calling requires authentication, create a [secret](/help/mcp-servers/secrets/) on Bump.sh to store the key securely.
+It's not the case in our example, but if the API you're calling requires authentication, create a [secret](/help/mcp-servers/secrets-and-config/) on Bump.sh to store the key securely.

 Reference it with the `$secrets.{name}` expression.
-You can also use `$currentUser.token` to directly retrieve the authenticated user's token.
+You can also use `$current_user.token` to directly retrieve the authenticated user's token.

 For example, if the API expects the key in a request header, add it in the step `request.headers`: